As an Amazon Associate, I earn from qualifying purchases.

 • You are able to can this strawberry syrup recipe as long as you don’t use cornstarch.
 The processing time and directions are the same as this Low-Sugar Strawberry Jam.

 • If you want a completely smooth syrup, you’ll want to blend the berries before adding sugar.
-Cook in a saucepan for a few minutes until the sauce is warmed through.
+Cook in a saucepan for a few minutes until the syrup is warmed through.
 Place a fine-mesh strainer over a clean bowl and pour the berries into the strainer.
-You may need to “push” the sauce through with a silicone spatula or wooden spoon to get every last drop.
-Then add the filtered sauce back to the pan, add the sugar and lemon juice, and bring to a gentle boil for 2 minutes.
+You may need to “push” the syrup through with a silicone spatula or wooden spoon to get every last drop.
+Then add the filtered syrup back to the pan, add the sugar and lemon juice, and bring to a gentle boil for 2 minutes.

 canning jars of strawberry syrup with lemons, fresh berries, and mint